 Proof of Stake is one of the commonly used consensus protocols within blockchain technology.
-Here we will examine exactly what a stake is and how the algorithm successfully achieves consensus between nodes.
+In this part of the Academy we will examine exactly what a stake is and how the algorithm successfully achieves consensus between nodes.

 In a proof of stake system, the creator of the next block is determined by a randomized system that is, in part, dictated by how much of that cryptocurrency a user is holding or, in some cases, how long they have been holding that particular currency.
 Instead of computational power, as is the case in proof of work, the probability of creating a block and receiving the associated rewards is proportional to a user’s holding of the underlining token or cryptocurrency on the network.

-If a set of potential validators was made up of Adam, who is holding 40 tokens, Bob with 30, Clinton with 20 and Daniel with 10, there will be a 40% chance of Adam being chosen to validate the block and Daniel 10%, with Clinton and Bob on 20% and 30% respectively.
+If a set of potential validators was made up of Adam, who is holding 40 tokens, Fil with 30, Tomek with 20 and Daniel with 10, there will be a 40% chance of Adam being chosen to validate the block and Daniel 10%, with Tomek and Fil on 20% and 30% respectively.

 In that regard proof of stake can be regarded as a superior consensus protocol as it requires far less electricity to run.
 Furthermore, as the proof of stake system is so much more cost effective there is less of a need to release too many new coins as a means of incentivizing miners to maintain the network.
 This helps to keep the price of a particular coin more stable.

 Proof of stake protocol is effective in not only encouraging individuals to partake in the system but also preventing any individual from controlling the network.
 In order to carry out a 51% attack an individual or group would need to own the majority of coins on the network.